JinFrx/first-raytracer/README.md

 ## Description

-A 3D Ray-tracing engine coded in C++, for a university project purpose (2021).
+A 3D Ray-tracing engine coded in C++, made as part of a university project (2021).

 ## Final project scene